hphelion/documentation/commercial/commercial.vcn-malicious-activity.md

 </script>
 # Tracking masked IP addresses when using network address translation (NAT)

 Network Address Translation (NAT), also known as floating IP addresses, is a way malicious users mask their originating IP address.
-If a malicious user does this, he could perform a masked attack using resources in your Helion OpenStack&#174; cloud.
+If a malicious user does this, he could perform a masked attack using resources in your HP Helion OpenStack cloud.
 As a result, you might receive notification of abuse from a masked IP address that is part of your IP address range.
 Once you have detected such malicious activity, we have a process you can use to track the malicious user.

 Since tracking down malicious users can be tricky, if you know the user’s NAT address you can identify his actual IP address using one of the following methods.
 These methods allow lookup of the Nova VM associated with the source of the abusive network traffic.